vdhamer/Photo-Club-Hub/.github/README.md

   Portfolios screen.
 You can, for example, choose to include former members in addition to the default of current members.

-- `Readme` contains information about the app.
+- The `Readme` screen contains information about the app.

 - The `Photo Clubs` screen lists the photo clubs that are currently loaded.
   A button with a lock icon toggles whether the map can be dragged-and-pinched.